Back to all articles

 Steps to plan your route:

-- Choose a Target Area
+1. Choose a Target Area

 Start with areas where homes are 10–50+ years old and have moderate property values.
 Avoid brand-new subdivisions or luxury areas.
-Look for blue-collar neighborhoods, areas with lots of rentals, or places near your investment goals. - Use Maps to Plot a Route
+Look for blue-collar neighborhoods, areas with lots of rentals, or places near your investment goals.

 Google Maps or Apple Maps are fine for beginners.
 Advanced users can use driving apps or software to track coverage.
-Some investors literally grid out neighborhoods street by street to make sure they don’t miss anything. - Drive Slowly and Stay Aware
+Some investors literally grid out neighborhoods street by street to make sure they don’t miss anything.

 Drive slowly, especially on residential streets.
 If it’s safe, pull over or stop to take notes or photos of any interesting properties.
-Be respectful of traffic and residents. - Record Every Potential Lead
+Be respectful of traffic and residents.

 Don’t second-guess too much.
 If a house looks even slightly neglected, add it to your list.
 You can always filter later when you’re back home.